angeloskorakitis/angeloskorakitis.github.io/index.md

 ## News

-*  _03-11-2025_ Really happy to announce the successful completion of my Google Summer of Code 2025 project with [Geomscale Organization](https://geomscale.github.io), a [NumFOCUS](http://numfocus.org) affiliated project.
+*  _03-11-2025_ Really happy to announce the successful completion of my Google Summer of Code 2025 project with [Geomscale](https://geomscale.github.io), a [NumFOCUS](http://numfocus.org) affiliated project.
 You can read all about my contributions [here](https://angeloskorakitis.github.io/gsoc-2025).
 *   _21-01-2025_ Thrilled to share that together with Panagiotis Chatzimichos and Giorgos Vasilakopoulos, we secured **2nd place** in the [Future of Databases Programming Contest](https://databasecontest2024.athenarc.gr), organized by [Athena Research Center](https://www.athenarc.gr/) and sponsored by Huawei!
 *   _01-10-2024_ I am starting an MSc in Algorithms, Logic and Discrete Mathematics at the University of Athens.